Audrey Hepburn

 A scene from the movie 'Laughter in Paradise'

-The incredibly successful production of "Gigi" on the main theatre stage in New York confirmed the popular opinion that a brilliant acting career in America could start with Broadway performances.
+The incredibly successful production of "Gigi" on Broadway proved what everyone already knew - that a brilliant acting career in America often starts on the stage.
 In 1953, Audrey co-starred with Hollywood legend Gregory Peck in the melodrama "Roman Holiday," directed by William Wyler, which endeared her to audiences worldwide.

 Audrey Hepburn starred in the melodrama 'Roman Holiday' which made her beloved by the whole world